peggyo/tmp/Project steps.md

 4. Navigate to your assignment directory:

-- *DO#*`cd assignment-X-description-yourname`  // where assignment-X... is the name of your folder.
+- *DO#*`cd assignment-X-description-yourname`  // where assignment-X-description-yourname is the name of your project folder.

 ## Starting your Application:

 From here, how you complete setting up and starting your project will vary depending on how far you are in the course.
+Unless noted, these steps are executed in the application's root directory, which you navigated to in step #4.

 ### For your introductory Node server